You've felt the thrill of pulling in what you consider a "big hog," but nothing like this world record bass.

 All the bass I've caught combined probably wouldn't even add up to the world record bass caught by Manabu Kurita in Lake Biwa, Japan.

-Technically, Kurita's bass was one ounce larger than the previous record, which was caught by George Perry in Montgomery Lake in Georgia back in 1932.
+Technically, Kurita's bass was one ounce larger than the previous world record largemouth bass, which was caught by George Perry in Montgomery Lake in Georgia back in 1932.